Life After Death

 When people suffer, it's often said to be a correction for something done in a past life.
 But why do I have to pay for what my soul did before?
 Let's explore.

 Many questions in Judaism are resolved through the concept of "soul reincarnation."
 Why do righteous people suffer?
 Perhaps it is a "cleansing" for something done in a previous life.
 Why might a baby pass away at just a week old?
-The soul may have come to correct something, and so on.
+The soul may have come to this world just to correct something small, and the like.
 Indeed, the doctrine of reincarnation resolves many doubts while explaining the seeming injustices we encounter in life.
 So, how exactly does soul reincarnation work?
 Why create a connection between me and the person I was in a past life?
 And in general, was I always Jewish in previous reincarnations?

 “Generally, reincarnations are part of the system of reward and punishment after death,” explains Rabbi Yitzchak Fanger.
-“Some people go through a kind of retest, returning to this world like a second chance.
-That is, if we failed in specific things in a past life, we return to correct them.
+“Some souls undergo what could be called a spiritual “repeat mission”—a return to this world for a second chance.
+In other words, if we fell short in certain areas during a previous life, we come back to correct and complete what wasn’t accomplished.
 It is important to understand: I am not being punished for someone else’s actions.
 I am given the opportunity to correct what I myself ruined in a past life.
-It's said that what challenges me personally in my observance of mitzvot, towards Hashem or my fellow humans, is usually the area I need to correct.
-Conversely, if a person is strong and skilled in something, it's likely part of the correction, suggesting focus from above."
+It's explained that what is difficult for me personally in my observance of mitzvot, towards Hashem or my fellow humans, is usually the area I need to correct.
+The opposite is also true, if a person is strong and skilled in something, it's likely also part of their correction, indicating that Heaven is directing them to use these strengths even further."

 Why do we forget our past lives?